 #3: Be experimental

+Design thinking helps you develop a mindset of being bold and experimenting.
+There’s never a one-size-fits-all solution.
+And unless you’re open to trying new things, you will never really be progressing.
 When we extrapolate this mindset to the art of negotiation in business, it translates to being open to new and innovative negotiation tactics.
 Going back to the manufacturing company example, being experimental could mean doing something radically different which no other manufacturing company may have thought of.
 Maybe this means actually surprising the labor union by offering them some never-before bonus in exchange for something valuable to the company!
 Generate ideas for mutual benefit.
 This can happen only when you know what the other party expects from the negotiation.
 Again, the first principle of design thinking comes into play!
 In fact, you must mix the first and the second principles and combine them with this third principle.
+Be open to experimentation.
+This includes being open to trying, testing, and even failing.
+Nothing great was ever born out of doing the same things as before!#4: Welcome feedback and iterate

 Further to the mindset of being experimental, design thinking strongly encourages one to ask for feedback.
 It advises using this feedback to iterate and improve the solution with every round of feedback received.